diogovalentte/mantium/README.md

-# Mangas Dashboard
+# Mantium
-The dashboard manages mangas for the user.
-The user can add mangas from multiple **sources** (sites), like [Mangadex](mangadex.org) and [MangaHub](mangahub.io), and keep tracking it but setting status (like Reading, Completed, Dropped) and the last readed chapter.
+Mantium is a dashboard for keep tracking of mangas from many sources.
+The user can track mangas from multiple **sources** (sites), like [Mangadex](mangadex.org) and [MangaHub](mangahub.io), and keep tracking it but setting status (like Reading, Completed, Dropped) and the last readed chapter.

-# Mangas Dashboard API
+# Mantium API
 The API is used by the Dashboard.

 # Running